Satori527/PGLife/IMPORTANT! README.md

 The project was developed while I was learning various technologies, including HTML, CSS, Bootstrap, JS, JSX, AJAX, DBMS, PHP, and React.js.
 The final project culminated in a React App that encompasses both Front-End and Back-End components.

 FRONT-END
-To See the Front End of the Web App You can see the Images I have Included in PGLife_Site_Preview Folder.
+To See the Front End of the Web App You can use thr Front-End only version in PGLife_FrontEnd_Only folder as it doesn't require local XAMPP hosting and MYSQL server Database to build and running but AJAX and bckend features won't be working.
+I also have added some Images in PGLife_Site_Preview Folder for the Web App.

 BACK-END
 The back-end is a locally hosted development environment created using XAMPP's Apache and MySQL components.
 The data required for the Front-End is stored in SQL files.
 Without XAMPP's simulated server, direct viewing of the Front-End may not be possible.
 However, I have provided the database queries and data.